gauravgarre/click-the-color/README.md

 <!-- ABOUT THE PROJECT -->
 ## About

-An Android game where users must select the correct color to increase their score.
+A tricky Android game where users either select the color of the text or the color the text is referring to.
 Built in Android Studio with Kotlin.

 <!-- GETTING STARTED -->
 ## Getting Started